Val Sweeting: Career

 The 2022–23 season began for Team Einarson at the 2022 PointsBet Invitational single elimination event where they entered as the top seeded team.
 After defeating Tracey Larocque and Kelsey Rocque, they lost 9–5 to the new Jennifer Jones rink in the semifinal.
 The team next played in the first Slam of the year, the 2022 National, where they lost 7–3 to Silvana Tirinzoni in the event final.
 They also reached the final of the 2022 Tour Challenge where they lost 8–4 to Rachel Homan.
 Team Einarson was chosen to represent Canada at the 2022 Pan Continental Curling Championships where they qualified for the playoffs as the second seeds with a 7–1 record.
 They then lost 6–5 to Japan in the semifinal but rebounded to beat the United States in the bronze medal game.
 The team won their fourth Grand Slam together by going undefeated to claim the 2022 Masters.
 In December, they travelled to Japan to compete in the 2022 Karuizawa International Curling Championships where they lost in the final to Kim Eun-jung.
 In the new year, Team Einarson made it to another Slam final where they lost 5–3 to Satsuki Fujisawa.
 Returning to the 2023 Scotties Tournament of Hearts as Team Canada, the team again went undefeated through the round robin but lost in the page seeding game to Manitoba's Jones.
 They then won both the 3 vs. 4 game and the semifinal over Nova Scotia and Northern Ontario respectively to reach another national final where they again faced Jones.
 After trading singles, Team Canada stole two in the fifth end to open a two-point lead.
 They secured their record tying fourth Scotties title with a score of five in the ninth end.
 The team then advanced to the 2023 World Women's Curling Championship where they reached the playoffs again with a 7–5 record.
 After defeating Japan in the qualification game, they lost in the semifinals for a second year in a row, 8–5 to Norway.
 They won another bronze medal after an 8–5 win over Sweden.
 Team Einarson reached the semifinals of the 2023 Players' Championship where they fell 10–3 to Isabella Wranå.
 They finished their season at the 2023 Champions Cup where they lost 6–5 to Team Homan in the championship game.

+Sweeting throws a rock in the final of the 2026 Players' Championship against Silvana Tirinzoni in Steinbach, Manitoba.